 The top three Colored gemstones are Emeralds, Ruby and Sapphire.
 Diamonds are one of the most famous investment commodities as well apart from these three.
-So lets in this article compare these four most common used stones.
+So lets this article compare these four most commonly used stones.

-Coming in the most varied colors of all gemstones after tourmaline, this cordundum variety is of utmost importance to designers and wholesalers.
-Sapphires have unfortunately never been too attractive to investors except for the Blue sapphires from Kashmir, Padparadscha sapphire and High end Blue and Pink sapphires especially from Ceylon (Srilanka)
+Coming in the most varied colors of all gemstones after tourmaline, this corundum variety is of utmost importance to designers and wholesalers.
+Sapphires have unfortunately never been too attractive to investors except for the Blue sapphires from Kashmir, Padparadscha sapphire, and High-end Blue and Pink sapphires especially from Ceylon (Srilanka)

 In conclusion, Emeralds are well priced to be invested in.
-2013, 2014, 2015 was a great year for Emeralds, when it was named the “Color of the year 2013” and that led to a great increase in demand, all the celebrities started wearing Emeralds.
-Also the drop in prices in 1997’s that sent Emerald prices sky diving, is something to not be scared of anymore as the worst has already happened and now only good things could happen.
+2013, 2014, 2015 was a great year for Emeralds when it was named the “Color of the year 2013” and that led to a great increase in demand, all the celebrities started wearing Emeralds.
+Also, the drop in prices in the 1997’s that sent Emerald prices sky diving, is something to not be scared of anymore as the worst has already happened, and now only good things could happen.

 Green is definitely a favorite amongst jewelers this year too in 2014 as overstock from last year makes these stones a must in every store.
-The high awareness of “going green” awareness has large effected Emerald prices and Emerald demand.
-Emerald just looks so natural, such a natural beautiful gift of mother earth that every women would like to have atleast a piece of Emerald necklace in their closet.
+The high awareness of “going green” awareness has large affected Emerald prices and Emerald demand.
+Emerald just looks so natural, such a natural beautiful gift of mother earth that every woman would like to have at least a piece of Emerald necklace in their closet.

-If you are looking for a Emerald quality chart, this is a great resource for an Emerald quality chart that we have produced to explain quality in simpler terms.
+If you are looking for an Emerald quality chart, this is a great resource for an Emerald quality chart that we have produced to explain quality in simpler terms.

 Here, You can check out the video of Understanding quality in Emeralds – for your Emerald Jewelry: